zaiisao/Documentation/en/Real-time-Messaging/RTM_reconnecting_java.md

 ## Considerations

 - When the connection is interrupted, the SDK starts to reconnect to the Agora RTM system.
-This is a spontaneous reaction and does not need human intervention.
+This is a automatic reaction and does not need human intervention.
 - You will not receive an `onSuccess` callback when the SDK manages to reconnect to the Agora RTM system.
 The callback only returns when the `login` method call succeeds.
 - If the SDK does not manage to reconnect to the Agora RTM system 30 seconds after the connection is interrupted, the Agora RTM system removes the corresponding user from the online-user list it maintains.